evoluteur/structured-filter/README.md

 structured-filter is as easily themeable as any jQuery UI widget, using one of the [jQuery UI themes](http://jqueryui.com/themeroller/#themeGallery) or your own custom theme made with [Themeroller](http://jqueryui.com/themeroller/).

-There is another implementation of structured-filter using [Bootstrap](http://getbootstrap.com/) and [Backbone.js](http://backbonejs.org/) as part of [Evolutility](http://evoluteur.github.com/evolutility/index.html) set of metadata-driven Backbone views.
+A version of structured-filter for [Bootstrap](http://getbootstrap.com/) and [Backbone.js](http://backbonejs.org/) is available as part of [Evolutility](http://evoluteur.github.com/evolutility/index.html).
+[Evolutility](http://evoluteur.github.com/evolutility/index.html) provides a set of generic views for CRUD (Create, Read, Update, Delete) and more.

 ## License